georgejkaye/georgejkaye.github.io/_posts/2018-10-09-adventures-in-academia-part-one.md

 ---
 layout: post
-title: Adventures in Academia - Part One
+title: Adventures in Academia
+subtitle: Part One
 image: /images/adventures/001/soup2.jpg
 alttext: Todd cradles his newly born child
 tagline: Todd has recently started his PhD, whereas I am still working hard in the final year of my MSci.
 Together we eat soup, visit pubs and struggle with second-year functional programming assignments.
 This time we embarked on a soupy lunch in Sloman which turned into so much more.